The following article is part of the self-preparation for the modern BVOP® Product Management Certification program.

 Some users may require a different or faster way to do something faster or differently than the product is designed.
 This peculiarity of users can make them look for other ways to do something.
 They may start searching for weak areas or to force some functionalities to do something different than designed.

 The disappointment of users is unpredicted and hard to track variable.
 In most cases, it may cause a drop in product usage, but disappointment may also provoke users to do negative actions.

 Users may change the context of using the product or completely change the environment in which they use the product.

 Switching from desktop to mobile or wearable context for technological products is a typical example.

 Users may change the entire surrounding environment.
 Moving from work to the gym or from home to the mountain are typical examples where users may change their behavior completely.

-It is natural for users to compare the products they use with others.
+It is natural for users to compare the products they use with other products.
 Users have their feelings, emotions, and impressions about the products around them, and their final decisions are based on multiple factors like:

 - Emotional factors